Skip to Content

 basilica of San Miniato al Monte

 If you’re looking for a different experience in Florence, make your way to the basilica of San Miniato al Monte and listen to the Gregorian chants of the monks who reside there.
-The harmonious melodies of the monks’ chants have been echoing through the ancient basilica for centuries, creating an enchanting atmosphere that’s hard to describe.
+The harmonious melodies of the monks’ chants have been echoing through the ancient basilica for centuries.
+The music is beautiful but so is the basilica’s architecture- it’s one of the most underrated pieces of Romanesque architecture in Florence, and since it’s on top of a hill, the views are amazing too.

 See Centuries-Old Eerily Realistic Anatomical Wax Models